-What Type of Massage Therapy
+What Type Of Massage Therapy

 Everybody has a different idea of what makes a good massage- you are probably no different.
 Some like deep, strong pressure, others like rhythmic and relaxing techniques.
 If you are unsure which would suit you best, check out our unique ‘Massage Menu’.
-If you wish to have more specific questions answered, just call our team on any of the numbers above.
+If you wish to have more specific questions answered, just call our team on any of the numbers found here.

-Massage at Total Health
+Massage At Total Health

 Massage is one of the most popular treatments available at our clinics in Cambridge, Peterborough, Spalding and Huntingdon.
 This is because we provide a wide range of different types of treatments and have over 30 practitioners qualified to provide this effective hands-on treatment.
 This means our patients can find the exact treatment they need to ease their problem.